 - Output indicators represent a participant's status at entry into an ESF+ operation.
 The date of entry should be considered on the start date of the participant in the operation.
 In each case the MA data on participant form would need to be filled in at the start of such entry in the project activities by the participant; such data would be held by the beneficiary for onward transmission and further processing by the MA. - A participant should be counted only once per project even if the same individual participates in more than one activity/sub-activity within the same operation.
 If a participant leaves an operation but returns at a later date to the same operation, there is still only one participation record.
-In this case, the participation record in relation to the participant's original start date and output indicators should always refer to the first participation and therefore should not be changed/updated upon re-entry.
+In this case, the participation record in relation to the participant's original start date and output indicators should always refer to the first participation and therefore should not be changed/updated upon re-entry. - If a participant is engaged in more than one operation, then a separate participation record is needed for each operation, where the participant is to be counted as many times as the different operations he/she is participating in.

-&lt;sup>1 This indicator is an overarching one thus, other indicators are all sub-sets as applicable of this indicator.
+1 This indicator is an overarching one thus, other indicators are all sub-sets as applicable of this indicator.